Books are a great way to exercise our brains.

 Tip #23: Make a cheat sheet or a mindmap.

-Creating a mindmap is like creating a visual cheat sheet.
+Creating a mindmap is like building a visual cheat sheet.

 It’s pleasurable to create beautiful mindmaps.